Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Unconditional Stability of Explicit Runge-Kutta Discretizations

-In this section we investigate the possibility of obtaining unconditional stability with explicit Runge--Kutta methods.
+In this section we investigate the possibility of obtaining unconditional stability with explicit Runge-Kutta methods.
 It is usually true in numerical analysis that explicit methods can be only conditionally stable.
 The following (unsurprising) theorem confirms this view, in the context of the linear autonomous initial-value problem: